-- 1. Maintain moving parts. - 2.
-Keep hydraulics and motors clear of chaff and straw to prevent the possibility of fire. - 3.
-Carry a multipurpose fire extinguisher in the combine and know how to use it.
-Check the extinguisher regularly, and keep it fully charged. - 4.
-Provide a first aid kit in the cab for emergencies and train all operators in its use. - 5.
-Do not wear loose clothing or jewelry around moving parts. - 6.
+- 1. Maintain moving parts, hydraulics and motors clear of chaff and straw to prevent the possibility of fire. - 2.
+Carry a multipurpose fire extinguisher in the power unit and know how to use it.
+Check the extinguisher regularly and keep it fully charged. - 3.
+Provide a first aid kit in the cab for emergencies and know how to use it. - 4.
+Do not wear loose clothing or jewelry around moving parts. - 5.
 Wear appropriate protective gear.
-This list includes but is not limited to: - A hard hat - Protective shoes with slip-resistant soles - Protective glasses or goggles - Leather gloves - Hearing protection - Respirator or filter mask - 7.
-Do not allow any one to ride on the header at any time. - 8.
-Ensure the park brake is engaged, and the combine is in neutral before starting the engine. - 9.
-Clear the area of bystanders, especially small children before starting the combine. - 10.
-Do not allow anyone to operate the header who has not been instructed in how to operate the machine. - 11.
-All operators should familiarize themselves with the SAFETY section in the combine Operators Manual. - 12.
+This list includes but is not limited to: - A hard hat - Protective shoes with slip-resistant soles - Protective glasses or goggles - Leather gloves - Hearing protection - Respirator or filter mask - 6.
+Do not allow any one to ride on the swather while it or the windrower is in motion. - 7.
+Make certain that the park brake is engaged, and the power unit is in neutral before starting the engine. - 8.
+Clear the area of bystanders, especially small children before starting the power unit. - 9.
+Do not allow anyone to operate the swather who has not been instructed in how to operate the machine. - 10.
+All operators should familiarize themselves with the SAFETY section in the Power unit Operators Manual. - 11.
 Some pictures or illustrations in this manual may not show protective shields in place.
 This is done in order to make important components visible.
 Make certain that all protective shields are secured in place before operating the machine.